Story At-A-Glance

 Densely Populated Area with 15M People

-“Duke Realty clients want modern and conveniently located industrial and logistics facilities — the closer to consumers, major trucking thoroughfares and shipping ports the better,” said Chris Burns, executive vice president of West and Central Regions at Duke Realty.
+“Duke Realty clients want modern and conveniently located industrial and logistics facilities — the closer to consumers, major trucking thoroughfares, and shipping ports, the better,” said Chris Burns, executive vice president of West and Central Regions at Duke Realty.

 Environmentally Conscious

-DRE obtained LEED (Leadership in Energy and Environmental Design) certification from the U.S. Green Building Council on four logistics buildings. two of these buildings, Nandina Avenue and San Michele are in Moreno Valley, a city in Riverside County.
+DRE obtained LEED (Leadership in Energy and Environmental Design) certification from the U.S. Green Building Council on four logistics buildings.
+Two of these buildings, Nandina Avenue and San Michele, are in Moreno Valley, a city in Riverside County.

-This makes the Inland Empire a region with high competition in the industrial real estate and attractive to investors and tenants who value environmental sustainability.
+This makes the Inland Empire a region with high competition in industrial real estate and attractive to investors and tenants who value environmental sustainability.

 A key takeaway is that the demand for industrial leasing will increase in the coming years.